-All graded & disturbed areas on the subject site shall be planted and maintained for erosion control purposes within (60) days of receipt of the certificate of occupancy for the residence.
+- 1) All graded & disturbed areas on the subject site shall be planted and maintained for erosion control purposes within (60) days of receipt of the certificate of occupancy for the residence.
 To minimize the need for irrigation all landscaping shall consist primarily of native/drought resistant plants, as listed by the California Native Plant Society, Santa Monica Mountains Chapter, in their document entitled Recommended List of Native Plants for Landscaping in the Santa Monica Mountains, updated August 2007.
 All native plant species shall be of local genetic stock.
 No plant species listed as problematic and/or invasive by the California Native Plant Society, the California Invasive Plant Council, or by the State of California shall be employed or allowed to naturalize or persist on the site.
-No plant species listed as a 'noxious weed' by the State of California or the U.S. Federal Government shall be utilized or maintained within the property.

-- 2) All cut and fill slopes shall be stabilized with planting at the completion of final grading.
+No plant species listed as a 'noxious weed' by the State of California or the U.S. Federal Government shall be utilized or maintained within the property. - 2) All cut and fill slopes shall be stabilized with planting at the completion of final grading.
 Planting shall be primarily of native plant species indigenous to the Santa Monica Mountains using accepted planting procedures, consistent with fire safety requirements.
 All native plant species shall be of local genetic stock.
-Such planting shall be adequate to provide 90 percent coverage within two (2) years, and this requirement shall apply to all disturbed soils. - 3) Plantings will be maintained in good growing condition throughout the life of the project and, whenever necessary, shall be replaced with new plant materials to ensure continued compliance with applicable landscape requirements. - 4) Vegetation within 20 feet of the proposed house may be removed to mineral earth, vegetation within a 200-foot radius of the main structure may be selectively thinned in order to reduce fire hazard.
-However, such thinning shall only occur in accordance with an approved final long-term fuel modification plan submitted pursuant to this special condition.
-The fuel modification plan shall include details regarding the types, sizes and location of plant materials to be removed, and how often thinning is to occur.
-In addition, the applicant shall submit evidence that the final fuel modification plan has been reviewed and approved by the Forestry Department of Los Angeles County.
-Irrigated lawn, turf and ground cover planted within the twenty foot radius of the proposed house shall be selected from the most drought tolerant species or subspecies, or varieties suited to the Mediterranean climate of the Santa Monica Mountains. - 5) Vertical landscape elements shall be planted around the proposed residence and along the proposed driveway to soften views of the development as seen from public parkland and public roads, such as Mulholland Highway and Little Sycamore Canyon Road.
-All landscape elements shall be native/drought resistant plants. - 6) Rodenticides containing any anticoagulant compounds (including, but not limited to, Warfarin, Brodifacoum, Bromadiolone or Diphacinone) shall not be used. - 7) Fencing of the entire property is prohibited.
-Fencing shall extend no further than Zone B of the final fuel modification plan approved by the Los Angeles County Fire Department pursuant to subsection (4) above.
+Such planting shall be adequate to provide 90 percent coverage within two (2) years, and this requirement shall apply to all disturbed soils. - 3) Plantings will be maintained in good growing condition throughout the life of the project and, whenever necessary, shall be replaced with new plant materials to ensure continued compliance with applicable landscape requirements. - 4) Vegetation within 20 feet of the proposed house may be removed to mineral earth.
+Vegetation within a 200-foot radius of the main structure may be selectively thinned in order to reduce fire hazard.
+However, such thinning shall only occur in accordance with the approved final approved fuel modification plan.
+Irrigated lawn, turf and ground cover planted within the first twenty foot radius of the proposed house shall be selected from the most drought tolerant species or subspecies, or varieties suited to the Mediterranean climate of the Santa Monica Mountains. - 5) Rodenticides containing any anticoagulant compounds (including, but not limited to, Warfarin, Brodifacoum, Bromadiolone or Diphacinone) shall not be used.

+6) Fencing of the entire property is prohibited.
+Fencing shall extend no further than Zone B shown on the approved long-term fuel modification plan dated January 25, 2007 submitted for this project.
 The fencing type and location shall be illustrated on the landscape plan.
 Fencing shall also be subject to the color requirements outlined in Special Condition Six (6) below.